 Solution 6: Run System restore in safe mode

 Running system restore can also fix the error problem on your Windows PC.
-Safe mode is a diagnostics mode in Windows which starts your PC with only basic files and drivers running.
+Safe mode is a diagnostics mode in Windows that starts your PC with only basic files and drivers running.

 - Shut down your PC and turn it on again.